Why is the price of oil soaring around the world?

 The challenge of climate change

-José Valera says that, in addition to the strategy of OPEC and other countries to limit oil production, there is another factor that limits production: the fact that many oil companies invest less in oil to invest more in energy and renewable fuels.
+José Valera says that, in addition to the strategy of OPEC and other countries to limit oil production, there is another factor that limits production: the fact that many oil companies invest less in Petroleum to invest more in renewable energy and fuels.

 Far from being the result of good intentions, the change comes because societies around the world are pushing companies to make the transition – especially in Europe, says Mark Finley.